 To reenable a breakpoint, right-click the breakpoint icon and select Enable Breakpoint from the context menu.

 The gray breakpoints become red, and program execution pauses at that line.

 All breakpoints remain in a file until you clear (remove) them or until they are cleared automatically at the end of your MATLAB session.

 To clear a breakpoint, right-click the breakpoint icon and select Clear Breakpoint from the context menu.
 Alternatively, you can press the F12 key to clear the breakpoint.

 dbclear function.
-For example, to clear the
+For example, to

 dbclear in myprogram at 6